Airline Tycoon: Releases

-The original game was released in August 1998 in Germany by Infogrames Deutschland.
-It was not released in any English-speaking country; however, there was an official English demo.
+The original game, under the title Airline Tycoon, was released in August 1998 in Germany by Infogrames Deutschland.
+It was not translated to English, as no publisher released it in any English-speaking country, but an official English demo was made available both on-line and on magazine covermounts.
+Outside of Germany, the game had its release in Poland on September 11, 1999.
+Also in 1999 a standalone add-on named Airline Tycoon First Class was released in Germany (initially available only in German).

-The first Airline Tycoon title to be released in United States and the United Kingdom was Airline Tycoon First Class.
-It was published in 2001 by Monte Cristo; however, the publisher decided to remove First Class subtitle from the game box and manuals, though it remained in-game.
+In 2001, two years after its German release (and three years after the series' inception), Airline Tycoon First Class was the first installment to be released in English by Monte Cristo.
+As it was the first game in the series to be released in the United States and the United Kingdom, the publisher decided to remove First Class subtitle from the game box and manuals, though it remained in-game.
 Features added in First Class include ten brand new missions, multiplayer mode with up to 4 players, new MIDI music, cargo transportation and more.

 In 2002, Airline Tycoon Evolution, second Airline Tycoon re-release was published by Monte Cristo.
 The game introduced ten new missions, possibility of buying self-designed aircraft (and possibility of sharing these planes via Internet), possibility of hiring aircraft security agents, five new sabotages and more.

 In 2003, Spellbound Entertainment released a third Airline Tycoon addition, named Airline Tycoon Deluxe.
 It included all of previous versions, the only new part of the game was twenty new airports and possibility of accepting cargo from remote estates.
 Originally it was released in limited edition of 5000 items.
 It was available only in Germany, though it was not translated into other languages.
-However, Linux, Mac OS X and ZETA versions released in Autumn 2005 and Winter 2006 by RuneSoft are available in English, German and French.
+Linux, Mac OS X and ZETA versions released in Autumn 2005 and Winter 2006 by RuneSoft are available in English, German and French.

-On 24 March 2015 Airline Tycoon Deluxe was re-released on the digital distribution platform gog.com, including the source code.
+Airline Tycoon Deluxe was re-released on the digital distribution platform gog.com, including the source code in March 2015.
+The game uses a "source available" model, i.e. the source code is available for "non commercial purposes" only, and is not under an open source license.

-Successor Airline Tycoon 2
+Airline Tycoon 2

-On May 24, 2006 Spellbound announced it would be releasing a full sequel to Airline Tycoon, Airline Tycoon II due to be released in Germany sometime in the second half of 2007.
-The release date was, however, not met.
-Spellbound stated they could not find a publisher for the game and announced no new release date.

-On October 22, 2009 Airline Tycoon II was announced by Kalypso Media and scheduled to be released in late 2011.
-It was scheduled to be released in the United States on October 2, 2011 by Amazon.com, however, Kalypso Media scheduled their North American release for October 14, 2011.
-The Game as of date has been released and includes a demo version which the original lacked.

-The first extra content or expansion for the game was announced on March 29, 2012.
-Honey Airlines DLC finally became available on April 19 of the same year.
-It would feature a new character, new airline company, two additional campaign missions and a Cargo area for the airport.

-The second one, announced on May 31, 2012 called Falcon Lines DLC was eventually released on June 14 of that year.
-This DLC would add another character and airline company, another two additional campaign missions, the Last-Minute Counter as a new airport area and the ability to open branch offices anywhere throughout the world.
+Spellbound developed a full sequel to the original game, titled Airline Tycoon 2.
+Published by Kalypso Media, the game was released in October 2011.
+Two DLCs were released in 2012.
+The first one, titled Honey Airlines DLC, released on April 19, features a new character, new airline company, two additional campaign missions and a Cargo area for the airport.
+The second one, titled Falcon Lines DLC, released on June 14, adds another character and airline company, another two additional campaign missions, the Last-Minute Counter as a new airport area and the ability to open branch offices anywhere throughout the world.